cloud66/help-old/_posts/managing-your-stack/custom-git-repository.md

 	<li><a href="#custom">What is Custom Git Repository?</a></li>
 	<li><a href="#Access">Access to Custom Git Repository</a></li>
 	<li><a href="#submit_ui">Submit changes through dashboard</a></li>
-	<li><a href="#submit_git">Submit changes through GIT</a></li>
+	<li><a href="#submit_git">Submit changes through Git</a></li>
-	<li><a href="#update">About updating configuration files and patches</a></li>
 </ul>

 <h2 id="custom">What is Custom Git Repository?</h2>

 Every stack has a _Custom Git Repository_ created and managed by cloud66.
 You can use this repository to manage your CustomConfig files directly with git commands.

-You can push your changes in CustomConfig files into this repository which will update CustomConfig of the stack and will be ready to be pushed to real servers with next release.
+You can push changes of CustomConfig files into this repository which will update CustomConfig of the stack and will be ready to be pushed to real servers with next release.

 Also if you change CustomConfigs through dashboard, the changes will be pushed to _Custom Git Repository_ as well, so you can see and manage the changes in your own git client tool.

 <h2 id="access">Access to Custom Git Repository</h2>

 To access to the _Custom Git Repository_ you need to upload the content of your public personal key to your cloud66 account through the dashboard.
+You can find _public key_ under the _Account/Keys_ in dashboard.

 You should find your public personal key `id_rsa.pub` in `~/.ssh` path of your local machine.
 If there is no `id_rsa.pub` in `~/.ssh` path, You should generate a public/private ssh keys first and upload the contents of public one into your cloud66 account.